GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 #### Enable gluu-oauth2-rs protection

-Important : each protection_document double quotes must be escaped by '\\' sign.
-This limitation comes from Kong configuration parameter type limitation which are limited to : "id", "number", "boolean", "string", "table", "array", "url", "timestamp".
+Important : each protection_document double quotes must be escaped the by '\\' sign.
+This limitation comes from Kong configuration parameter type limitation which is limited to : "id", "number", "boolean", "string", "table", "array", "url", "timestamp".

-During gluu-oauth2-rs addition to /plugins keep in mind that oxd must be up and running otherwise registration will fail.
-It's because during POST to kong's /plugin endpoint, plugin performs self registration on oxd server at oxd_host provided in configuration.
-For this reason if plugin is added and you remove oxd (install new version of oxd) without configuration persistence then gluu-oauth2-rs must be re-registered (to force registration with newly installed oxd).
+During gluu-oauth2-rs addition to /plugins, keep in mind that oxd must be up and running; otherwise, the registration will fail.
+It's because during a POST call to kong's /plugin endpoint, the plugin performs self-registration on the oxd server at oxd_host provided in the configuration.
+For this reason, if the plugin is added and you remove oxd (or install a new version of oxd) without configuration persistence, then gluu-oauth2-rs must be re-registered (to force registration with the newly installed oxd).

 ```